-1. Introduction In the maintenance of steel structure, surface preparation is one of the important processes before painting.
-If the surface preparation before painting is insufficient, corrosion may occur under the painting due to residual contaminants.
+1. Introduction Corrosion damage in steel bridges is an important issue in maintenance.
+In the restoration of a structure, the surface treatment is one of the important things before painting.
+If the surface treatment before painting is insufficient, corrosion may occur under the painting due to residual contaminants.
 Currently, blast treatment is the main method for steel surface preparation.
 However, during blasting, surface treatment is not done well to the inside of deep areas such as thick corrosion or groove.
 As a result, initial corrosion occurs under the painting.
 Abrasive water jet (AWJ) is a promising surface treatment method to overcome these problems.
-AWJ was originally developed in the 1980s as a new type of special treatment technology for cutting steel.
-But it can also use for polishing steel surface by controlling the abrasive grain size, the travels speed of the water jet, projection pressure, distance, etc1).
-However, a systemic research result has not been established currently regarding AWJ polishing.
+AWJ was originally developed in the 1980s as a new type of special treatment technology for cutting steel 1).
+But it can also use for polishing steel surface by controlling the size of the abrasive, the travels speed of the water jet, projection pressure, distance, etc. However, a systemic research result has not been established currently regarding AWJ polishing.
 This study focused on different standoff distances among the various parameters.
 Through this, the characteristics of the AWJ treated steel surface were evaluated based on the affected area, eroded area, erosion depth and roughness and compared with that of blast treated steel surface.